andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 ##### __Verification__
 ##### isdigit()
-Give `True` if all the characters are digits.
-Otherwise, False.
+Give `True` if all the characters in the string are digits.
+Otherwise, `False`.

 ```Python
 is_digit = "123".isdigit()
 print(is_digit)  # True